 Interactions with Age-Only Disturbances

 Century Succession was written to allow disturbances that operate on age-only cohorts to interact with the two dead biomass pools.
-For example, a User is able to run a fire or wind extensions with Century Succession.
+For example, a User is able to run a fire or wind extension with Century Succession.
 Although neither disturbance extension is ‘biomass aware’, a simple interface was created that enables the biomass of cohorts killed by the disturbance to be allocated to the proper dead biomass pools.
-The interface allows a User to indicate a) whether and how much leaf or woody live biomass is transferred to their respective dead pools by a disturbance type and b) whether and how much of the leaf or woody dead biomass aboveground pools are removed by a disturbance type.
+The interface allows a user to indicate a) whether and how much leaf or woody live biomass is transferred to their respective dead pools by a disturbance type and b) whether and how much of the leaf or woody dead biomass aboveground pools are removed by a disturbance type.

 Note: Do not list fire in the age-only disturbance table.
 Fire effects vary by severity and are indicated in the separate FireReductionParameters table (below).